jwjacobson/llm_service_api/README.md

 # LLM Service API
 The LLM Service API is built using Django and Django REST Framework and provides access to OpenAI, Google Gemini, and our in-house LLM.
+It is easily configurable and extensible to allow the addition of other LLM providers.

 ## Requirements
 - [Python 3.13](https://www.python.org/downloads/)
 - [uv](https://docs.astral.sh/uv/getting-started/installation/)
-Note: these instructions will assume you are using uv for project and dependency management.
-If you use another tool, you will need to modify the provided commands to work with it.
+Note: these instructions assume you are using uv for project and dependency management.
+If you use another tool, the commands you run will be slightly different (no 'uv') and you'll have to do extra work to create a virtual environment, install dependencies, etc..
 - [OpenAI API key](https://platform.openai.com/api-keys) (to interact with OpenAI LLMs)
 - [Gemini API key](https://ai.google.dev/gemini-api/docs/api-key) (to interact with Gemini LLMs)